Common Causes of Seasonal Fires

-There are five leading causes of home structure fires, according to the National Fire Protection Agency (NFPA).
-The five causes are cooking equipment, heating equipment, lighting equipment, intentional, and smoking materials.
-That said, some of these causes, such as heating and light, are more common during cold weather or holiday seasons.
+There are five leading causes of home structure fires, according to the National Fire Protection Association (NFPA).
+The five causes of home fires are cooking equipment, heating equipment, lighting equipment, intentional, and smoking materials.
+Other common causes of seasonal fires include fireworks, barbecue grills, and holiday decorations.
+Learn the risks and how to prevent them below: